oasysgames/oasys-docs/docs/architecture/1-overview/1-oasys-architecture/1-1-ecosystem-per-chain.md

 # Multi Layered Architecture

-The Hub Layer is designed to handle only specific tx.
+The Hub Layer is designed to handle only specific transactions.
 This prevents many transactions from occurring, preventing the gasp from rising during roll-up, and does not burden the user even if the gasp rises.
-Verse Layer will be responsible for the tx of significant games.
+Verse Layer will be responsible for the transactions of significant games.

-The important parts are as follows.
+We believe we can provide with flexibility.

 - For large projects, a public chain is established for each product.
 - Multiple games can configure one version